grafana/agent/docs/sources/flow/reference/config-blocks/import.file.md

 ## Example

-This example imports a module from a file and instantiates a custom component from an imported declare to that adds two numbers:
+This example imports a module from a file and instantiates a custom component from an imported declare that adds two numbers:

 {{< collapse title="module.river" >}}
 ```river